Chapter 11 Haig 121224

 man.
 Many of them were using the M-14, which contributed greatly to

-committed communist party soldiers, of the 70th Guard, and not
+hardened and committed communist party soldiers, of the 70th Guard, and

-conscripts.
+not conscripts.
 They readily charged the men of this recon patrol.
-However, they

-didn't stand a chance.
-They either ran into recon platoon's bullets to
+However, they didn't stand a chance.
+They either ran into recon

-recon soldiers would still hear Pete's agonizing screams, but would
+soldiers would still hear Pete's agonizing screams, but would except the

-except the consolation of our Lord, that we all die, and yet eternal
+consolation of our Lord, that we all die, and yet eternal life is

-life is available to all, who chose to believe on Him.
+available to all who chose to believe on Him.
 Others, like the very

 courageous and twice wounded Vietnam veteran, Oliver Stone, would want

-innocent women and children, as well as each other.
-Fact is, the
+women and children, as well as each other.
+Fact is, the murderous events

-murderous events depicted in the movie, Platoon, never happened in the
+depicted in the movie, Platoon, never happened in the unit Oliver served

-unit Oliver served with.
-Why would such a brave and very intelligent man
+with.
+Why would such a brave and very intelligent man like Oliver Stone

-like Oliver Stone defile the national memory of his brothers?
-If America
+defile the national memory of his brothers?
+If America had possessed the

-to millions.
-However, although our national leaders gave up, most grunts
+although our national leaders gave up, most grunts and officers, who

-and officers, who served, never regretted their service.
-Most realized
+served, never regretted their service.
+Most realized that winning the

-that winning the war would bring much more freedom to the Vietnamese
+war would bring much more freedom to the Vietnamese people.

 Upon hearing that the recon patrol was under attack, without